 Here is the list of the 25 best photography books to learn photography:

 Best Beginner Photography Books

-As a beginner photographer, you’ll often be looking for advice on how to take better photographs and to get set up.
+As a beginner photographer, you'll often be looking for advice on how to take better photographs and to get set up.
 This book by Jim Miotke is an excellent start for anyone of any age looking to get into photography, whether with their cell phone or a complicated DSLR.
-The book is not weighted down with technical, lengthy explanations.
-Instead, it is made up of quick tips to help photographers see an instant difference in their images.
+Unlike some photography books for beginners, this one is not weighted down with technical, lengthy explanations.
+Instead, it is made up of quick tips to help photographers see an immediate difference in their images.